ElQwerto110100100/ElQwerto110100100.github.io/_posts/2019-3-2019-First-time-binaery-patching,Radare2-and-Ghidra.markdown

 ```
 The if statement is just a error checking for picoctf people so I think it can be ignored.

 The alarm function is set in seconds.
-So, in one second the 'action_handler' is used and it displays the message and stops the program. which is why the next function down below doesn't ever get to finish
+So, in one second the 'action_handler' is used and it displays the message and stops the program. which is why the next function down below doesn't ever get to finish.

 ```c
 void get_key(void)